burningwave/core/README.md

 <br/>

-# Including Burningwave Core in your project
+# <a name="Including-Burningwave-Core-in-your-project"></a>Including Burningwave Core in your project
 To include Burningwave Core library in your projects simply use with **Apache Maven**:

 ```xml